geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And in her suit support the unhappy maid.
 880

-" But no ! as stars by Phoebus' light opprest,
+" But no! as stars by Phoebus' light opprest,

 " A keener fire her rising rage supprest;